Grunticus03/ElasticMARC/README.md

 The Elastic Stack relies on Java.
 Ensure that you install the JDK, not JRE.
 Versions verified with this configuration are Java 8u152 and 8u162.
 Java 9.0.4 is not compatible at the time of this writing.
 After installation of the JDK, you must configure an OS environment variable pointing to the JDK root folder.
 1. Open the System Properties window located in the control panel.
 2. Select Advanced System Settings
-3. On the Advanced tab, select Environment Variables…
+3. On the Advanced tab, select Environment Variablesâ€¦
-4. In the window that appears, in the System Variables section, select New… **Variable Name:**  JAVA_HOME
+4. In the window that appears, in the System Variables section, select Newâ€¦ **Variable Name:**  JAVA_HOME
 **Variable Value:**  JAVAROOTFOLDER (E.G. C:\Program Files\Java\jdk1.8.0_162)